Michael den Heijer

-Michael James den Heijer (born 14 April 1996) is a New Zealand footballer who plays as a midfielder for Northern League club Auckland City.
+Michael James den Heijer (born 14 April 1996) is a New Zealand footballer who plays as a defender for Auckland FC (OFC) in the OFC Pro League.

 Early life and education

 Den Heijer started playing football at the age of five.
 He appeared in a commercial for New Zealand ice cream brand Tip Top at the age of seven.

 Den Heijer attended Kashiwa Sports High School in Japan.

 Club career

 In 2020, Den Heijer signed for German side 1.
 FC Kleve, where he was regarded as one of the club's most important players.

 After that, he signed for New Zealand side Auckland United, where he was regarded as one of the club's top players.

+On 18 December 2025, Den Heijer joined Auckland FC to play in the newly founded OFC Professional League.

 International career

 Den Heijer represented New Zealand internationally at the 2013 FIFA U-17 World Cup.